-So, my name is Geke and I am twenty-four years old.
+My name is Geke, and I am twenty-five years old.
 Born and raised in The Netherlands but currently living, working and studying in Norway.

-This all changed when I took a gap year after high school and went to Madagascar to do 10 weeks of volunteer work.
-Part of my activities was the monitoring of the rainforest and its inhabitants.
-The amazing lemurs, geckoes, chameleons and all the beautiful flora.
-It did not took long, I was sold.
+These goals all changed when I took a gap year after high school and went to Madagascar to do ten weeks of volunteer work.
+Part of my activities was monitoring the rainforest and its inhabitants.
+Learning about the lemurs, the geckoes, the chameleons and all the beautiful flora.
+It did not take long before I was sold.
 I wanted to work in nature conservation, and specifically in the tropical regions.

-The little free time I have, besides my work and study, I like to spend in the forest, going on long hikes and enjoying all the beautiful sightings.
-I like to draw trees with watercolour paint and the highlight of the day is taking care of my plant collection.
-And now I am living in Norway, where there is some proper snow in the winter months, you can find me making head rolls and snow angels until I am too wet and cold.
+The little free time I have, besides my work and study, I like to spend in the forest, going on long hikes and enjoying all the beautiful sights.
+I enjoy drawing trees with watercolour paint, and the highlight of the day is taking care of my plant collection.
+And now I am living in Norway, where there is some proper snow in the winter months.
+You can find me making head rolls and snow angels until I am too wet and cold.